Adult social care precept information

-Since 2016, the government has allowed the council to charge an additional amount of Council Tax each year to help cover the cost of adult social care.
-Please see the additional information from the government for more details about this.
+Since 2016, the Government has allowed the council to charge an additional amount of Council Tax each year to help cover the cost of adult social care.

 Adult social care services include helping people to live independently in their own homes or in residential care where necessary.
 Adults with physical and learning disabilities are also supported and funded by adult social care.
-Some people are required to contribute towards the cost of their care if they meet set criteria (e.g. their level of savings and income), others need financial support from the council.
+Some people have to contribute towards the cost of their care if they meet set criteria (for example their level of savings and income).
+Other people need financial support from the council.
 This extra increase in Council Tax is called the adult social care precept and can only be used to fund adult social care.

-I live in a band A property, why is the amount for adult social care which is shown on my 2022-23 Council Tax bill different from the £12.77 amount shown for the adult social care increase in the above table?
+I live in a band A property.
+Why is the amount for adult social care on my 2023-24 Council Tax bill different from the £26.29 shown in the above table?

-The following table shows the amount that has been raised for adult social care each year from 2016-17, it is this amount that must be shown on your 2022-23 Council Tax bill for the property band that you live in.
+The following table shows the amount that has been raised for adult social care each year from 2016-17.
+It is this amount that must be shown on your 2023-24 Council Tax bill for the property band that you live in.